BouyguesTelecom/graphql-mesh-old/CONTRIBUTING.md

 ## Usefull commands

-* After adding yours saggers inside your [sources](./packages/graphql-mesh/sources/) folder you start the service with
+* Once you've added your saggers to your [sources](./packages/graphql-mesh/sources/) folder or your [config.yaml](./packages/graphql-mesh/config.yaml) you can start the service with

 ```shell
 npm run start